vinod-verma/pactflow-ruby-coding-test/README.md

 - Don't use any frameworks (rails), or any external gems (unless it's for testing or build/dependency management)
 - Use as many commits as you need, remember, we want to see how you approached the solution, not just the end result in one commit
 - Happy coding!

-Notes on submission:

-- Fork this repository and create a Pull Request to your repository.
-- Write your solution in the solution folder.
-- Don't spend more than 2 hours maximum.
-- If you run out of time, please add details of what you would have done better given more time on your PR.
-- When you've finished, send through the link to your github-repo.